piranna/piranna.github.io/_posts/2020-02-05-How-to-have-a-blog-on-Github.md

 site is enough (also as a cheap CDN...).
 Since it will be used as my main blog and website, I'm going to generate it as a "user site".
-This means that it will be available under a domain like <http://piranna.github.io> (you can be able later to config a custom domain to redirect to it, if you want), and for doing so, it's just enough by creating a Github repo with the name `piranna.github.io`.
+This means that it will be available under a domain like <http://piranna.github.io> (you can be able later to configure a custom domain to redirect to it, if you want), and for doing so, it's just enough by creating a Github repo with the name `piranna.github.io`.

 Github Pages are powered by [Jekyll](https://jekyllrb.com/), a generator of static web sites.
-It could be possible to create it from scratch (an `index.html` or a `README.md` file are just enought), but to make it easier and faster, I'm going to use [Jekyll Now](https://github.com/barryclark/jekyll-now).
+It could be possible to create it from scratch (an `index.html` or a `README.md` file are just enough), but to make it easier and faster, I'm going to use [Jekyll Now](https://github.com/barryclark/jekyll-now).
 It provides an already configured Jekyll site ready to be used as a blog by default and enabled to make use of [Disqus](https://disqus.com/) comments and [Google Analytics](https://analytics.google.com/), and since it's a plain Jekyll site, you can later customize it yourself.

-Jekyll Now has the problem than the original project owner is missing with no activity in two years and the project seems to be unmaintained, so things like changing the theme using the Github own
+Jekyll Now has the problem that the original project owner is missing with no activity in two years and the project seems to be unmaintained, so things like changing the theme using the Github own
 [Jekyll Theme Chooser](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site-with-the-jekyll-theme-chooser/)